-We’ve come to the final post in our lead management series.
-Stage 7 of the lead management process involves establishing a foundation for customer management analytics from acquisition to advocacy.
+We’ve come to the final post in our series on building a strong lead management process.
+Stage 7 involves establishing a foundation for customer management analytics from acquisition to advocacy.

 In this process, Sales is held accountable for processing those prospects and customers through to close.

 Marketing interacts with customers during their many stages of product adoption and value recognition, encouraging their loyalty and advocacy until they ultimately nurture them back into a new buying cycle, re-qualifying them for sales engagement.
 The components of the process remain the same, but additional stages beyond the first deal close are included.

 Characteristics of Lead Management (Customer Acquisition)